a hopepunk audio fiction anthology series

 In a possible future, a scout ship orbits a distant planet.
 While the two women inside perform their duties, they reveal to one another more of their selves than ever before – and along the way, they discover what it truly means to take a chance.

 Episode 4 – “A Man Who Wasn’t There”

-featuring Shannon Perry; written by D.J.
-Sylvis
+Featuring Shannon Perry; written and edited by D.J.
+Sylvis.

 This episode is a tribute to a beloved and influential author in my personal pantheon, Douglas Adams.
 His work has entertained and amused me for most of my life – so this month I’ve dusted off a short story I wrote some years back called, “A Man Who Wasn’t There,” asked my friend and fellow enthusiast Shannon Perry to give it a dramatic reading, and here we are.
 Share and Enjoy!

 Shannon Perry (she/her) — Word herder and consummate liar (in fiction, but never on her taxes), Shannon’s verbal skills long ago dictated that she would be a writer.
 Scribbler of Oz 9 podcast as well as kiddo books Marietta and the Creeping Nasties and Marietta and the Giant Mistake, Shannon is a firm believer that whimsy is serious business.
 She loves the writing of both Douglas Adams and DJ Sylvis and still can’t quite believe her luck being asked to narrate this piece.

 Featuring Jas Lafond and Cap Blackard (special appearance by Evan Tess Murray); written by D.J.
 Sylvis.
 Edited by Gabriel Taneko.

 Twenty years ago, Lila and Jovette went to high school together.
 Neither had come out, life was far less than perfect, and they were far less than friends.
 Today they’ve met again for the first time – and sparks fly, but not necessarily the good kind.